CodeMeister362/travelTracker/README.md

 * I learned how to implement GET requests to access various api's and create POST requests to update traveler data on the appropriate server.
 Many iterator methods were essential for manipulating the data in order to calculate expenses, destinations, past trips and pending trips, as well as, the use of classes.
 * I followed test driven development with a small sample data set to make sure my classes and methods were sound before using them on the data from api's.
 * This application was built using JS, HTML, CSS and Webpack.

+### Installation Instructions
+* Go to this repo url(https://github.com/turingschool-examples/travel-tracker-api) and clone down the local server's. `CD` into it and then run `npm install` and then `npm start`.
+Leave this server running
+*Then clone down Travel Tracker SSH(git@github.com:CodeMeister362/travelTracker.git). `CD` into the file and then run `npm install` and then run `npm start`.
+*This will then show the address of the local host `http://localhost:8080/` to copy and paste into your web browser.